awused/wallpapers/README.md

 `wallpapers interactive wallpaper.jpg`

 Interactively preview a wallpaper on all your monitors, reusing processed files so you can quickly dial in your settings.
 Using `vertical` and `horizontal` offsets are more efficient than cropping for this as changes will not need to be run through waifu2x.
 Use the print command to print out a snippet of TOML that can be copied into the configuration file.
+Multiple commands can be run at once if they're separated by ";", e.g. "h 10; v 10".

 On Windows you'll want probably want to build a separate executable without hiding the console.
 This can be done by not specifying `--features windows-quiet`.
 The other option is to use a wrapper program when calling wallpapers.exe from a scheduled task.